How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

 • Qualitative and quantitative methods

-Maybe most importantly, they include the requirement that you complete a doctoral project or dissertation.
-These culminating pieces of the doctoral program require significant original thinking and research in a subject of your choosing, taking as much as two or three years of your program to design, execute, and write up.
-It’s an intensive exercise designed to put together all the pieces of your education and demonstrate your value in the field of neuropsychology.
+They also include significant practicum and fieldwork experience to help you work with real-world data and patients.
+Perhaps most importantly, they include the requirement that you complete a doctoral project or dissertation.
+These culminating pieces of the doctoral program require significant original thinking and research in a subject of your choosing, and may take up to two or three years of your program to design, execute, and write.
+It's an intensive exercise designed to synthesize all the pieces of your education and demonstrate your value in the field.

 3. Become Licensed as a Psychologist